finnstoldt/next-fullstack-boilerplate/README.md

-# `turborepo` kitchen sink starter
+# Next Full Stack Boilerplate

-This is an official Yarn v1 starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.
+This is a boilerplate Turborepo with multiple meta-frameworks all working in harmony and sharing packages based on the Turborepo kitchen sink starter repository.

 ## What's inside?